I've been a freelance writer focusing on movies, hiking, stamps, volleyball, and politics.

 I had to step back and understand what that meant—yield.
 Dividend yield is how much a company pays in dividends per share each year.
 It is relative to the stock's price.
 So, if a company pays two percent for their yield, and the price is $10 a share, they will pay twenty cents per year per share (or five cents per quarter per share).
 If you invested $1000 and had 100 shares, you would be making twenty dollars per year or five dollars every quarter.

 Dividend Growth Companies

 Companies that dividend growth investors were investing in included AT&T, Johnson & Johnson, McDonald's, and Disney.
 These are household name stocks that have shown consistent growth.

 In looking at some of the investors, they would brag about getting back a $9,000 return on $200,000 cash in the market.
 I immediately started to think dividend investing was not the path for me.
 No way I was currently living on $9,000 a year.
 But then I found a different path.

 In high-yield investing, there are some stocks and funds out there paying out returns between ten and twenty percent.
 They are more volatile than growth stocks, as their stock prices fluctuate more often.

-One of the things I liked with some of these stocks was that there was a group in there that paid their dividends monthly instead of quarterly.
-What this means is that there could be extra growth by reinvesting those dividends in more frequent intervals, as well as having an option to withdraw those earned dividends on a monthly schedule if the investor so chose.
+One of the things I liked about some of these stocks was that there was a group in there that paid their dividends monthly instead of quarterly.
+What this means is that there could be extra growth by reinvesting those dividends in more frequent intervals, as well as having an option to withdraw those earned dividends on a monthly schedule if the investor so chooses.